 - the librarian and faculty member could create customized tools designed specifically for the course, such as blogs, wikis, games, tutorials, etc.

 Up to five full-time faculty members are selected to participate each year.
 Faculty can choose to offer the course featuring the faculty/librarian collaborative component either in the fall or spring semester.
+We welcome applications from all faculty interested in collaborating with a librarian; we are particularly interested in receiving applications from faculty interested in exploring how librarians can provide online support to classes through eLearn and other online platforms.

 Benefits to Faculty